ShyamAgarwal-123/spiderInduction_task2_InkStream/README.md

 #follow the Steps to run the app

-#download all the files from this repo into a folder
+#download the zip file by clicking the green code button and then extract it
 <br>
 #also download the node.js into your system and install it
 <br>